August 6th, 2019

 There are several reasons for bird watching:

 This small bird is found all over the U.S. and is very well-known in North Carolina.
 An unassuming bird that's just under 4" long, the Brown-headed Nuthatch is proudly known to Audubon North Carolina as their quintessential southern bird.
 You can spot a nuthatch by its tiny frame, short tail, sharp bill, brown cap, bluish-grey outer feathers and whitish belly.
 It can be found in many areas of the Piedmont and coastal plain, living in old growth pine and urban forests.
 The nuthatch population has experienced a significant decline, but Audubon North Carolina is making efforts to prevent further habitat loss by encouraging NC residents to place a nest box in their backyards.
-They believe this will help to conserve the Brown-headed Nuthatch in the Piedmont and other areas.
+They believe this will help to conserve the Brown-Headed Nuthatch in the Piedmont and other areas.

 Going inland a bit and North Carolina turns into a water foul paradise.
 The tundra swan is a beautiful sight to see, and hard to miss as it ranks as one of the largest birds in North America.
 It makes Lake Mattamuskeet it's winter hangout, a large yet shallow natural lake.
 The tundra swan is a beautiful solid white bird with a black bill and long neck, and is even more noticeable when they make their grand appearance in large numbers during winter, descending upon the waters from the frigid north.

 The Acadian Flycatcher population is doing very well over the entire state of North Carolina.
 Unlike a number of other Eastern forest birds, numbers of Acadian Flycatchers seem to be steady and not showing any decline.
 They are a small bird (smaller than a sparrow), and found primarily in hardwood forests, usually near water.
 Their length is about 5.5" to 5.7" - weight is 0.4 to 0.5 oz, wingspan is 8.7"-9.1".
 A cute bird with a rather energetic two-part chirping sound, and a pleasure to watch, especially during courtship when the male displays rapid aerial chases of the female through the trees.
-The nest is built by the female Flycatcher and is loosely made cup of grass, weeds, twigs and other plant fibers.
+The nest is built by the female Flycatcher and is loosely made from grass, weeds, twigs and other plant fibers.
 The 15 species of this family were once all thought to be the same bird when first discovered in Acadia (present day Nova Scotia).
 The Acadian Flycatcher is an extremely maneuverable flier, an is able to hover and even fly backward.

 State Bird of North Carolina